Who Are We?

 World Languages and International Program Supervisor Michele Anciaux Aoki is an amazing source of information for language learning and teaching.
 Visit the World Languages web pages and the International Education web pages for news on workshops, curriculum developments and much more.

-2012 WAFLT Award Recipients were recognized in an evening awards reception at the fall conference at the Vancouver Hilton Hotel.
+2013 WAFLT Award Recipients were recognized in an evening awards reception at the fall conference at the Yakima Center Red Lion.
 Congratulations to them all!